dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 facial-landmarks-35-adas-0002</a>.

-The face detector takes the input image and returns a blob with the shape [1, 1, N, 7] after the inference, where `N = 200` is the maximum number of faces which can be detected.
-Obviously, the output `cv::Mat` post-processing is required.
-The structure of the output for every face is the following:
+The face detector takes the input image and returns a blob with the shape [1, 1, 200, 7] after the inference (200 is the maximum number of faces which can be detected).
-`[image_id, label, conf, x_min, y_min, x_max, y_max]`,
-all the seven elements are floating point.
-For our further goals we need to take only results with `image_id > 0` because a negative value in this field indicates the end of detections; also we can cut detections by the `conf` field to avoid mistakes of the detector.
-The last four float numbers we've got denote normalized coordinates and are between 0 and 1; to get the real pixel coordinates we should multiply it by the image sizes respectively to the directions.
+In order to process every face individually, we need to convert this output to a list of regions in the image.

-Then, to create masks we need to get landmarks of facial elements for every detected face.
-The chosen detector expects to obtain square area with only one face contained so we have to infer the model separately for every ROI we've got from the previous detection.
-The output of the facial landmarks detector is a blob with 35 landmarks: the first 18 of them are facial elements (eyes, eyebrows, a nose, a mouth) and the last 17 --- a jaw contour.
+The masks for different filters are built based on facial landmarks, which are inferred for every face.
+The result of the inference is a blob with 35 landmarks: the first 18 of them are facial elements (eyes, eyebrows, a nose, a mouth) and the last 17 --- a jaw contour.
 Landmarks are floating point values of coordinates normalized relatively to an input ROI (not the original frame).
 In addition, for the further goals we need contours of